psfrench76/jira-worklogs/README.md

 pip install yaml
 ```
 2. Set up a Jira API token (see here: https://support.atlassian.com/atlassian-account/docs/manage-api-tokens-for-your-atlassian-account/)
-3. Store the token securely in your system keyring (example for mac below, using the python terminal and the keyring
+3. Store the token securely in your system keyring (example below, using the python terminal and the keyring
 package -- be sure to replace the `SYSTEM_USERNAME` and `TOKEN` values
 ```python
 import keyring
 keyring.set_password('jira-worklogs.token', 'SYSTEM_USERNAME', 'TOKEN')
 ```
-4. Copy sample-config.yaml to config.yaml:\
+4. Copy sample-config.yaml to config.yaml:
 ```shell
 cp sample-config.yaml config.yaml
 ```